Last Updated: November 2018

 Use the Display Options and Indexing Option toggles to determine whether or not a bio is displayed on the site.

-Learn how to create excellent content (like to what to include and what not to include) for a compelling bio page here.
+Learn how to create excellent content (like what to include and what not to include) for a compelling bio page here.

 Categories, Sort, & Author Tag

 Categories, as described above, are simply used to categorize the members on your site.
-For example, you may want to create a “Doctors” or “Attorneys” category, a “Front Desk” category, a “Management” category, etc. This gives users a chance to get to know your staff before they even walk in the door, which can make them feel comfortable and familiar with your team!
+For example, you may want to create a “podiatrists” or “Attorneys” category, a “Front Desk” category, a “Management” category, etc. This gives users a chance to get to know your staff before they even walk in the door, which can make them feel comfortable and familiar with your team!
 You can sort your categories to choose which appears first, and then sort the bio pages within those categories under “Sort” in the left sidebar.
 Finally, you can use the toggle options to display author tags on the top or bottom of different content sections, as well as setting a default author for new content pieces.